cvml-yao/yaolab/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [National University of Singapore](https://www.comp.nus.edu.sg/).
-Our aim is to develop algorithms for automated interpretation of images and video.
-We work on topics ranging from segmentation, pose estimation, to video understanding.
+We are a research group at the [School of Computing](https://www.comp.nus.edu.sg/) at the National University of Singapore (link).
+We work on automated interpretation of images and video and work on topics such as sequence modelling, video understanding and deep learning.
+Our [research](publications) is used in diverse applications such as segmentation, pose estimation, and activty recognition.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->